telerik/ajax-docs/controls/slider/data-binding/binding-radslider-to-asp-datasource-components.md

 In addition, you can also add the data bound items to already declared items by setting **AppendDataBoundItems="true"**.

 Below is demonstrated how a data source for a RadSlider can be configured.
-You can also refer to the[Databinding online demo](http://demos.telerik.com/aspnet-ajax/slider/examples/databinding/defaultcs.aspx), which contains a more detailed example of this feature.
+You can also refer to the [Databinding online demo](http://demos.telerik.com/aspnet-ajax/slider/examples/databinding/defaultcs.aspx), which contains a more detailed example of this feature.

 ````ASP.NET
 <telerik:RadSlider ID="slider" runat="server" DataSourceID="SqlDataSource1" Width="800"